DGauthierLab/how_to/howto_sshkeys.md

     id_rsa  id_rsa.pub
     ```

-3. Placing your public key on remote servers
+3. Placing your key on Github

     * For [GitHub](https://github.com) you can use the official instructions [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account#adding-a-new-ssh-key-to-your-account) starting at step 2, or the following may be more straightforward: